cristobalgvera/docker-files/apps/sonarqube/README.md

    1. Configure the rest of the properties in there.
 1. Run `docker compose -d scanner` and wait until it's done (it take a while).
    1. You can run `docker compose logs -f scanner` to watch it.
+1. When the process it's done, SonarQube will automatically reload the page to show you the results.